ungtb10d/kali-vm/README.md

 Different types of images can be built using the option `-t`:

-* `generic-ovf`: Build a *sparse VMDK* disk image, along with a *OVF* metadata file.
+* `generic-ovf`: Build a *monolithicSparse VMDK* disk image, along with a *OVF* metadata file.
 Install virtualization support for QEMU, VirtualBox and VMware.
 * `generic-raw`: Build a *sparse raw* disk image.
 No metadata file.
 Install virtualization support for QEMU, VirtualBox and VMware.
 * `qemu`: Build a *QCOW2* disk image.
 Install virtualization support for QEMU.
 * `virtualbox`: Build a *VDI* disk image, along with a *.vbox* metadata file.
   Install virtualization support for VirtualBox.
+* `vmware`: Build a *2GbMaxExtentSparse VMDK* disk image, along with a *.vmx* metadata file.
+Install virtualization support for VMware.
 * `rootfs`: Only build and pack the rootfs as a `.tar.gz`.
 This is not an OS image but just a compressed root filesystem.
 The kernel and bootloader are not installed.
 The main use-case is to reuse it as input to build an OS